 Make of Day of Visiting Poezenboot

-The Poezenboot is known as the cat boot and is a great way to enjoy relaxing and visiting with your favorite furry creatures.
+The Poezenboot is known as the cat boot and is a great way to enjoy relaxing and visiting with your favourite furry creatures.
 The boat is open to visitors on specific dates and times each week so check ahead before visiting.
 It has become such a popular destination in Amsterdam that people are often seen waiting outside before the Poezenboot opens.
-Make sure that you go early if you would like to enjoy the full experience.
-One of the things that is unique is that this boat is actually a floating sanctuary for cats that are abandoned or strays.
+Make sure that you go there early if you would like to enjoy the full experience.
+One of the things that are unique is that this boat is actually a floating sanctuary for cats that are abandoned or strays.
 It keeps them from being killed in shelters and allows them to live an enjoyable life.

 Take Time to Enjoy Life’s Finer Things at the Rembrandt House Museum